 Charlie Munger on finding one’s special advantages

-In a recent interview (14 Dec 2020), the 96-year-old sage Charlie Munger talked about career decisions — including the circumstances around his own decisions, and the lessons that he has learned from the decisions he made.
+In a Caltech event in December 2020, the 96-year-old sage Charlie Munger talked about career decisions — including the circumstances around his own decisions, and the lessons that he has learned from life.

 On how competitive professional life is (if you are looking to get far ahead):

 Munger: Just think of how hard it is to get far ahead in life.
 Suppose you want to get ahead at Caltech [because] you like the academic life.
 If you want it, Caltech is very good at getting people tenure.
 If you’re very brilliant and work 80-90 hours a week for 9-10 years, you get tenure.
 That is not what I call an easy life.
-And competing with the Homer Joe Stewarts!
+And competing with [people like] Homer Joe Stewart!

 I chose to avoid it because I knew I wouldn’t win big at it.
 [Of course I could have been] a perfectly successful professor by ordinary standards, but I would not have been a star.